 Ilocos province is located in the far northwest of the Philippines.
 The province consists of a wide coastal plain rising upwards towards the rugged mountains of the Cordillera Central.
 These form the backbone of Northern Luzon.
-The coastal area is intensively cultivated with rice, mango, peanut, maize and tobacco the main crops.
+The main crops of the coastal area which is intensively cultivated are rice, mango, peanut, maize and tobacco.
 The province has two cities, Laoag and Vigan.

 How to Get There.